hopsoft/universalid/README.md

 A GlobalID is an URI that uniquely identifies a model instance.
 It was designed to make ActiveRecord models portable across process boundaries.
 For example, passing a model instance as an argument _(from the web server)_ to a background job.
-They also facilitate use-cases like interleaved search results that mix multiple classes into a single unified result.
+They also facilitate use-cases like interleaved search results that mix multiple classes into a single unified list.

 GlobalIDs can also be [signed](https://github.com/rails/globalid#signed-global-ids) and dedicated to a [purpose](https://github.com/rails/globalid#signed-global-ids) with an [expiration](https://github.com/rails/globalid#signed-global-ids) policy.